raspberrypilearning/find-the-bug/en/step_6.md

 Create an end screen to show the number of seconds it has taken to find the bugs.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Sometimes, just beating a game isn't enough.
 Players like to know how they did against other players or themselves.
-Can you think of a game that shows you how far you got?
+Can you think of a game that shows you how well you did?</p>

 --- task ---

 Add the 'Chalkboard' backdrop from the Indoors category.